mervecoskunn/lotus-project/README.md

   ![order detail view](documentation/order-detail.png)

 * Admin can click the  profile page and manage all order and Admin can click the order status and admin can change order status.

+* When the admin updates the order status to delivered, the user can review the product by visiting the my assessments page from users own page.

   ![order status](documentation/admin-status.png)